Editor’s Note: This post was updated on November 18, 2018, for accuracy and comprehensiveness. It was originally published on February 1, 2017.

 In this article, we’ll discuss one of the main reasons this happens and what you can do about it.
 It’s called body weight set point theory, which is the idea that your body weight range is predetermined.
-We’ll look at whether set points truly exist; how they’re established, if they do exist; what kind of control you have, if any; and what this all means to your future health and fitness goals.
+We’ll look at whether set points truly exist; how they’re established, if they do exist; what kind of control you have, if any; and what this all means to your future health and body composition goals.

 Is Set Point Theory Real?